isaacnmm/pestpolicy-hugo2XX/content/posts/does-heat-kill-fleas/index.md

 There are different heaters which one can use to kill fleas from house items; Zapp Bug heater and zapp Bug oven 2.
 Zapp heater is a portable smaller heater that uses heat centralized within it to eliminate fleas, larvae and eggs.
 Zapp bug heater is cheap, environmentally friendly with no toxic chemicals, easy to clean after use and its portable to any location.
 1. Take your heater, unfold the oven and connect to a power socket.
 2.

-Carefully choose support configuration
-- this heater is a modular support system that is made in a way to hold a variety of items.
+Carefully choose support configuration-this heater is a modular support system that is made in a way to hold a variety of items.
 Heavy items like furniture and luggage needs block support which will allow heat ventilation around clothing and other small items.
 Note its important for air to move freely through the items you are to heat.
 3. Switch on the heater plug into included digital timer.
 Then plug digital timer into electrical outlet.

 Select 6hours on digital timer and switch on the heater.
 4. Put the items for treatment inside the heater on support blocks.
 Make sure the items will not touch the ceiling or the walls of the heater.
 Place a wireless thermometer inside the things treated and zip the top cover.
 Ensure the temperature reaches 120 degrees.
 5. At least give it some enough time for the treatment to be effective.
 6.